-After ensuring that a relationship of encounter with the child exists, it is said to him/her, "I am going to show you some cards, and I will have you tell me what they can be."
+After ensuring that a relationship of encounter with the child exists, it is said to him "I am going to show you some cards and I will have you tell me what they can be."
 One must guard against making any suggestions to the child.
 Especially, the blot should not be compared to cloud formations because this elicits "cloud responses" (25, 11).
-Then, the plate is placed before the child in the usual position ( ), and it is said to him/her, "You can say as much or as little as you want.
+Then the plate is placed before the child in the usual position () and it is said to him "You can say as much or as little as you want.
 You may turn the plate as you wish.
 If you are clear, repeat this to me."

-It must be ensured that the child does not hold the plate at more than an arm's length in front of him/herself.
-If necessary, the orthopedagogic evaluator can sporadically encourage him/her with remarks, such as, "Yes, very good", etc.
+It has to be seen to that the child does not hold the plate at more than an arm's length in front of himself.
+If necessary the orthopedagogic evaluator can sporadically encourage him with remarks such as "Yes, very good", etc.

-If, after giving a few responses, or if he/she only looks without responding, the researcher asks only "Anything else?"
-If this does not lead to a response, he/she can say, "Perhaps you want to say more.
+If after giving a few responses or if he only looks without responding, the researcher asks only "Anything else?"
+If this does not lead to a response he can say, "Perhaps you want to say more.
 As I have already indicated, you can say as much as you want."

-If the child asks questions, or makes a variety of comments about the plate, or asks for instructions, he/she is told to wait until later.
-For example, if he asks if he should "describe" a whole or a part, no guidance is given to him except to remark "Only as you want."
+If the child asks questions or makes a variety of comments about the plate or asks for instructions he is told to wait until later.
+For how he does this.
+If he rotates the plate to show the investigator what he sees, he is informed that this is not necessary.